LiaPapailiou/functional-programming-katas/Exercises.md

 ** every_pred

-Create a function =every_pred= that takes an arbitrary number of predicates (functions that return a truth value) and returns a function that returns true if and only if all predicates was truthy for the argument.
+Create a function =every_pred= that takes an arbitrary number of predicates (functions that return a truth value) and returns a function that returns true if and only if all predicates were truthy for the argument.

 #+BEGIN_SRC python
 every_pred(positive, even)(8) => True